 Audiences are created independently from ads.
 Once an audience is created you can choose when to advertise to it and which ads to use.
 Or you can let it percolate for future use.

-2. Custom conversions
+2. Create custom conversions

 One of the most exciting parts of the Facebook Pixel is the ability to create custom conversions similar to how you create Custom Audiences.
 A custom conversion is created by selecting a completion page and naming the conversion.
 Typically the completion page is some kind of thank-you page.